misksawalha/GSG_Java_Script/day3.md

 Ability to change the value of a variable after it has been created

 ## Mutable Vs Immutable:
-- Immutable : meaning that their values cannot be changed after they have been created such as Primitive data types
+- Immutable: meaning that their values cannot be changed after they have been created such as Primitive data types
-- Mutable : non Primitive data types are mutable.
+- Mutable: non Primitive data types are mutable.
 This means that the values of reference data types can be changed after they have been created.

+## Objects :
+is a collection of related data and functionality.
+These usually consist of several variables and functions (properties and methods when they are inside objects).
 ## Tasks:

 ### Q1: